 - A. The MCPD district shall be permitted only in conjunction with a hospital as a principal use.
-A MCPD district is required to be located at the intersection of two (2) or more major arterial thoroughfares that traverse Wellington.
-The MCPD district shall be located not less than five (5) miles from another MCPD district or hospital use measured from the distances of the two (2) closest property lines. - B. A MCPD shall be governed by a Master Plan approved by Wellington's Council that illustrates in a graphic, written, and tabular form, how the MCPD is designed and phased.
-The MCPD shall include flexible property development regulations, a transportation program, and internal street and pathway cross-sections.
+A MCPD district is required to be located at the intersection of two (2) or more major arterial thoroughfares that traverse the Village of Wellington.
+The MCPD district shall be located not less than five (5) miles from another MCPD district or hospital use measured from the distances of the two (2) closest property lines. - B. A MCPD shall be governed by a Master Plan approved by the Village Wellington's Council that illustrates in a graphic, written, and tabular form, how the MCPD is designed and phased.
+The MCPD shall include flexible property development regulations, a transportation program, and internal street and pathway cross-sections. - C. A continuous circulation system for pedestrian paths/sidewalks and bicycle paths/lanes shall connect all of the buildings within a MCPD.
+A MCPD shall provide pedestrian and bicycle accessory facilities for seating, bicycle parking, etc. to encourage on-site non-vehicular circulation. - D. Accessory uses such as retail (including restaurants, cafes, coffee shops, sundry shops) and financial institutions shall not exceed a maximum of 500 square feet for each use if located within a building of a medical pod.